microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/team-put-teams.md

 The recommended pattern is to retry the Create team call three times, with a 10 second delay between calls.

 > [!NOTE]
-> There's no way to know when the SharePoint provisioning is completed.
-This isn't provisioned in real time but it happens eventually in the backend.
+> There's no way to know when the SharePoint provisioning is completed as it isn't provisioned in real time but it happens eventually in the backend.

 ## Permissions